Location

 We actually had a very long discussion about this during my rehearsal process for the world tour.
 Love Never Dies shows us her truth and her future and a 10-year backstory of why things happened the way they did.
 On the one hand, I know who she becomes but I have to forget it all because she doesn't know that.
 For instance, all that strength that she has in Love Never Dies, she doesn't have yet and hasn't yet blossomed into the opera diva that she becomes.

-I'm the only person who has performed Love Never Dies as a principal Christine and have then gone backward into Phantom of the Opera.
+I'm the only person who has performed Love Never Dies as the principal Christine and then gone backward into Phantom of the Opera.
 There are only a few of us who have done both.
 As an actor, it has given me a full 360 experience because I now understand all of her psyche.
 For instance, in the Phantom, I don't think she is possessed by him.
 I think she has a strong sense of curiosity and imagination and makes the choice to walk through that mirror.

 Why is the Phantom of the Opera considered a musical vs an opera, even though you sing opera in the show?